google-ar/codelab-cloud-anchors/README.md

 =============================
 Copyright (c) 2018 Google Inc.  All rights reserved.

-These are sample Android Studio projects indended for use with the Google AR Codelabs.
+These are sample Android Studio projects intended for use with the Google AR Codelabs.

 Please note, we do not accept pull requests.